Low Energy measurement of the $^{96}\mathrm{Zr}(\alpha,n)^{99}\mathrm{Mo}$ reaction cross section and its impact on weak r-process nucleosynthesis: Results and theoretical analysis

 It is obvious from Fig.~\ref{fig:results} that predictions of the \ran\ cross sections in the SM vary over more than one order of magnitude at the lowest energies whereas at energies above 10~MeV most predictions agree nicely.
 For better readability of Fig.~\ref{fig:results}, we restrict ourselves to the presentation of the widely used $\alpha$OMP's by \cite{McFadden1966a}, \cite{Demetriou2002a}, and \cite{Avrigeanu2014a}; the latter is the default $\alpha$OMP in TALYS (which is a widely used nuclear reaction code; the calculations shown in Fig.~\ref{fig:results} were carried out using version 1.9).

 The reason for the wide range of predictions was identified and discussed in \cite{Mohr2020a}.
 The usual SM calculations show a dramatic sensitivity to the tail of the imaginary potential.
-To avoid this sensitivity, an alternative approach was suggested in \cite{Mohr2020a} to use the PBTM model for the calculation of the total reaction cross section \stot .
-The Supplement of \cite{Mohr2020a} provides the new ATOMKI-V2 $\alpha$OMP which reproduces measured \ran\ cross sections over a wide range of masses and energies with deviations below a factor of two.
+To avoid this sensitivity, an alternative approach was suggested in \cite{Mohr2020a} to use a pure barrier transmission model (PBTM) for the calculation of the total reaction cross section \stot .
+Furthermore, because the PBTM does not allow to predict \ran\ cross sections, the new ATOMKI-V2 $\alpha$OMP was introduced in the Supplement of \cite{Mohr2020a}.
+ATOMKI-V2 consists of the real part of ATOMKI-V1 in combination with a short-range imaginary part and thus approximates the PBTM results of \cite{Mohr2020a} for \stot .
+In addition, ATOMKI-V2 has been implemented into TALYS; this allows now the calculation of \ran , \rap , and \rag\ cross sections within the SM in the usual way which was not possible within the simple PBTM approach.

+The ATOMKI-V2 potential reproduces measured \ran\ cross sections over a wide range of masses and energies with deviations below a factor of two.
 This holds also for the present \zrvi \ran \moix\ reaction (see Fig.~\ref{fig:results}).
 However, there is a slight overestimation of the experimental results over the full energy range under study (dotted line in Fig.~\ref{fig:results}).
 Therefore the calculation from the ATOMKI-V2 potential was scaled by a factor of 0.65 to obtain best agreement with the new experimental data.
 These scaled cross sections were used to calculate the astrophysical reaction rate \Nsv\ (see below).

 Although the scaling factor of 0.65 is within the estimated uncertainty of the new approach of \cite{Mohr2020a}, a brief discussion of this factor is appropriate:

 ($i$) Technically, the ATOMKI-V2 potential is a complex $\alpha$OMP which approximates the calculations in the PBTM with small deviations.
 In the present case, the ATOMKI-V2 calculation of the total cross section \stot\ is about 10\% higher than the underlying PBTM calculation.